altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "What a simple comment.
 I feel the same, but it can't be helped."<br/>

-Regis opened the book on his desk.
+Regis opened the book on his desk.<br/>

 "Well, I have already researched intensively on the details of Fort Volks, so you need to heal your left arm as soon as possible."<br/>